a person from whom you are descended

 swivels that changed dates when you tipped it over in its stand.

-link with or as with a yoke
+link with or as with stable gear joining two draft animals

 The black crosses of the old telegraph poles